With many of us working from home and some business on hold, you may find that you have a little unexpected downtime on your hands.

-If you have a file that appears in multiple showcases, you can replace it everywhere using the Replace All Usages function.
+If you have a file that appears in multiple presentations, you can replace it everywhere using the Replace All Usages function.

-You can also copy slides from one showcase to another if you've updated slides in one place and want to transfer all that work to other showcases or locations.
+You can also copy slides from one presentation to another if you've updated slides in one place and want to transfer all that work to other presentations or locations.

 3. Organize and tag

-If you have many different showcases, it’s a great idea to implement standard naming conventions and tagging across all your files.
+If you have many different presentations, it’s a great idea to implement standard naming conventions and tagging across all your files.